Day One: Launch

 Daily Cuppa

-Today’s cup is Organic Earl Grey provided by Equal Exchange.
+Today’s cup of tea is Organic Earl Grey provided by Equal Exchange.

 Fair Trade, organic, and bursting with bergamot!